SAP/ui5-webcomponents-react/packages/main/src/webComponents/CheckBox/CheckBoxDescription.md

 The `CheckBox` exposes the following CSS Shadow Parts:

 - root - Used to style the outermost wrapper of the `CheckBox`
+- label - Used to style the label of the `CheckBox`

 ## Keyboard Handling